Assigning Submission Statuses

 select-status

-Duplicate Issues: If you mark a submission as a duplicate, you must specify the submission that it duplicates.
-It can be a duplicate of a submission you have received as part of your bug bounty program or a duplicate of an issue tracked outside of Bugcrowd.
-The original can be any end state (such as unresolved or informational), and the duplicate will inherit this state when flagged as duplicate.
+1. If you mark a submission as a duplicate, you must specify the submission that it duplicates.
+It can be a duplicate of a submission you’ve received as part of your Security Program or a duplicate of an issue tracked outside of Bugcrowd.
+However, Bugcrowd requires a data artifact to be provided to allow us to compare against as a Known Issue.
+The original issue can be any end state (such as Unresolved or Informational) and the duplicate submission will inherit this state when flagged as duplicate.

-When you hover on a submission state, it shows the description and the points that a researcher can earn.
+When you hover on a submission state, it shows the description and the points that a researcher can earn or be removed.

 state-description-points